 Ok, so it’s only half a country (some would say the better half…), but I’m including it anyway!
 Hopefully one day I’ll get to the other bit…

 In 1996 I did a traverse of the Southern Alps in the South Island of New Zealand, north to south, taking 111 days.
-For some of it we followed the route of the future Te Araroa trail, but mostly we stayed a bit further west.
+For some of it we followed the route of the future Te Araroa trail, but mostly we stayed a bit further west in the main Alps.

 We had to be self-sufficient, although there were a couple of townships we came to and a couple of times family came to road-ends to resupply us.
 A tough trip, but an incredible opportunity to live in the wilderness and see changes in landscape and climate.